abhayrobotics/NamasteDSA/Readme.md

 -   44	Palindrome Linked List
 -   45  Intersection of Two Linked Lists
 -   47: Remove nth node from last in Linked List
+-   48: Remove nth node from last in Linked List